milesepstein13/severe-thunderstorm-analysis/readme.md

     * `mod_string = 'all'`  loads post-`load_data.ipynb`
     * `mod_string = 'labelled'` loads post-`labelling.ipynb`
 * We only consider the Day 3 outlook (08z), both Day 2 outlooks (07z and 17z), and the first (06z) Day 1 outlook.
 Later Day 1 outlooks are not considered because these forecasts are issued after the beginning of the full verification period.
-* We only consider the categorical (as opposed to hazard-specific) outlooks.
+* We mostly work with all-hazard (as opposed to hazard-specific) outlooks.
 Numerical probabilities for all-hazard are available directly on Days 3 and 2 (pre- 02/01/2020), but must be constructed from hazard-specific probabilities on Day 1 and post-02/01/2020 Day 2 by taking the max of any hazard-specific probability at each gridpoint.
 * Dates when forecast practices changed:
   * MRGL and ENH were added as categorical risks: October 23, 2014
   * Day 3 forecasts first issued '200203300000'
   * Day 2 7z forecasts first issued '199707100000'
   * Day 2 17z forecasts first issued '199504040000'
-* All gridded datasets are on the same grid as used in PPH datasets, which is stated to be the [NCEP 211 Grid](https://www.nco.ncep.noaa.gov/pmb/docs/on388/tableb.html#GRID211), although I have difficulty exactly recreating this grid and have only used the grid directly from the PPH datasets.
+* All gridded datasets are on the same grid as used in PPH datasets, which is stated to be the [NCEP 211 Grid](https://www.nco.ncep.noaa.gov/pmb/docs/on388/tableb.html#GRID211), although I have difficulty exactly recreating this grid and have only used the grid directly pulled from the PPH datasets.
 * Marine hail/wind and waterspouts are not included.
 * The following dates appear to erroneously have no day-1 outlook in the downloaded data, so they are excluded from the dataset prior to figure creation:
   ```